 The C7e has a 10 dB PAD for miking loud signals.
-If you turn your mic trim all the way down and the signal is still clipping, switch on the C7e's 10 dB PAD, then reset the trim level as described in the previous section.
+If you turn your mic trim down and the signal is still clipping, switch on the C7e's 10 dB PAD, then reset the trim level as described in the previous section.